linkwarden/browser-extension/README.md

 collect, organize and archive webpages.

 (Important note: This is a work in progress, so expect bugs and missing features.
-If you find any issues, please report them, at this point not usable with linkwarden still, soon enough).
+If you find any issues, please report them, Working with linkwarden with basic functionality now!).

 **Features**